davecodes04/computer_architekture/README.md

 This will populate the sub-directory `external`.
 This will also skip to include Pico-SDK's mbedtls implementation, as it has compile-time errors.
+(maybe this submodule is needed however to compile picotool)...

+*First*, we will run from the command line, later You may setup VSCode with extensions)

 ## Windows Users (others skip to the next step)
 On Windows, it's best to use Windows Subsystem for Linux (WSL) for compiling and configuration under Linux, and editing with Visual-Studio under Windows.